davestewart/vue-class-store/README.md

 ## Inheritance

-The decorator supports class inheritance meaning you can do things like this:
+The decorator supports superclasses, meaning you can do things like this:

 ```typescript
 class Rectangle {